An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 Configure the environment timeout setting

-For best performance, change the settings after you have a mature code deployment
+best performance, change the settings once you have a mature code deployment

 environment_timeout = unlimitedin